hfereidouni/DataScience/Milestone2/posts/FeatureEngineering_2.markdown

 Question 3:
 - **Rebound**: A boolean value of whether this event is a rebound (the previous event was also a shot) or not.
-- **change_shot_angle**: The difference of angle of the shot of this event and that of the previous event, this is only a valid value if this event is a rebound.
+- **change_shot_angle**: The difference of angle of the shot of this event and that of the previous event, this is only a valid value if this event is a `rebound`.
 - **Speed**: The average speed between the previous event and this event, calculated using `Distance_from_the_last_event` divided by `Time_from_the_last_event`.

 Other: